mastro35/thepythoncorner/_posts/2017-12-04-the-art-of-avoiding-nested-code.md

 Namespaces are one honking great idea — let's do more of those!
 ```

-Now relax, breath, and read carefully all the statements, three times each.\nStop at the fifth statement and start meditating about that.
+Now relax, breath, and read carefully all the statements, three times each.
+Stop at the fifth statement and start meditating about that.

 > Flat is better than nested
 > Flat is better than nested